How To Find Happiness By Taking Control Of Your Finances

 The key to having a healthy relationship with your bank account isn’t just about earning more money and striving for a baller lifestyle.
 Because really, who ever did say that money buys happiness?
 Taking control of your moolah means having a long frank look at where you are financially.
 It also means having a think about where you want to go and what financial goals you want to reach.
 It is easy to forget that we are very much in charge of our spending and how we manage our money.

 When it comes to the money you earn, you are in the driver’s seat with full control.
 So where do you want to take it?
-Re-gaining financial control is as easy as these four steps:
+Re-gaining financial control is as easy as these three steps:

 #1 Write down everything